Firewood in Nigeria: Government policies and initiatives

 The promotion of efficient cooking technologies is a key aspect of the government's efforts to address the environmental and health concerns associated with fuel wood utilization.
 Traditional cooking methods, such as open fires and rudimentary stoves, are highly inefficient and contribute to high levels of smoke and indoor air pollution.
 The government promotes the adoption and distribution of these efficient cooking technologies through awareness campaigns, subsidies, and partnerships with NGOs and private sector entities.
 On October 5, 2021, the Federal Government of Nigeria joined forces with key stakeholders to ensure the successful implementation of Nationally Determined Contributions (NDCs) aimed at promoting the adoption of clean and efficient cooking technologies throughout the country.

-Alternative energy sources and transitioning away from fuel wood

-Recognizing the need to transition away from fuel wood as a primary source of energy, the Nigerian government is actively promoting the use of alternative energy sources.
+Recognizing the need to transition away from firewood as a primary source of energy, the Nigerian government is actively promoting the use of alternative energy sources.
 This includes promoting the adoption of clean and renewable energy technologies such as solar power, wind energy, and biogas.
 In August 2022, Nigeria introduced its Energy Transition Plan.
 The plan encompasses key sectors such as power, cooking, oil and gas, transport, and industry.
 Vice President Yemi Osinbajo, along with other stakeholders in the energy sector, unveiled the plan, which outlines Nigeria's roadmap towards achieving net-zero emissions by 2060.
 By diversifying the energy mix and reducing reliance on fuel wood, the government aims to mitigate deforestation, improve air quality, and contribute to climate change mitigation efforts.